projektmotor/ctrl-space-documentation/en/user/index.md

 ## Content ##

-These pages will guide you through the steps of Ctrl-Space installation and give you a small tutorial on how to use the core features.
+These pages will guide you through the steps of CTRL+SPACE installation and give you a small tutorial on how to use the core features.
 They show you how to use Blueprints from the Standard Blueprint Library (SBL) and the ImageViewer.